Headache – Types, Causes, Symptoms, And Prevention

 - Migraine: Intense, throbbing pain along with other symptoms including nausea, vomiting and sensitivity to light/noise.
 The pain is usually on one side of the head and can last for hours or days.
 Migraine affects 1 in 7 adults in the world.

-Secondary headaches: This type of headache has an underlying health condition associated with it.
-The most common types of secondary headaches are:
+Secondary headaches have an underlying health condition associated with them.
+The most common types of secondary headaches are:- Headaches caused due to infections.

 - Headaches caused due to injury to the head or due to a concussion.